 By using a video-based format, Career Girls brings these women directly to girls wherever they are, increasing access to role models working as astronauts, sports anchors, engineers, animators, teachers, travel agents, musicians, physicians, marine biologists, computer systems analysts, authors, attorneys, and more.

-Since its launch, the Career Girls team has interviewed more than 500 accomplished women role models from around the world and in dozens of cities throughout the United States, including Houston, Chicago, Philadelphia, Washington, D.C., St. Louis, Boston, New York, Detroit, Atlanta, San Diego, Los Angeles, and their home base of San Francisco.
-Career Girls now offers the largest online collection of career guidance videos focusing exclusively on diverse and accomplished women — over 130 of whom are in STEM fields — and we add to it weekly.
+Since its launch, the Career Girls team has interviewed more than 800 accomplished women role models from around the world and in cities throughout the United States, including Houston, Chicago, Philadelphia, Washington, D.C., St. Louis, Boston, New York, Detroit, Atlanta, San Diego, Los Angeles, and their home base of San Francisco.
+Career Girls now offers the largest online collection of career guidance videos focusing exclusively on diverse and accomplished women — over half of whom are in STEM fields — and we add to it weekly.

 Through the Career Girls video-based platform, girls are discovering their own path to empowerment with the knowledgeable guidance of accomplished role models who share the story of their career and the educational path they took to get there.
 These role models speak directly to girls about considering different careers, developing skills, overcoming obstacles, and staying motivated.
 Most important of all, they are closing the imagination gap.